KateFord/Library/README.md

-# Library Schema
+# Library Database Schema (Microsoft Sql Server)

-I compiled scripts to create a schema in Microsoft Sql Server for a library project at The Tech Academy.
+I compiled scripts to create a database schema in Microsoft Sql Server for a library project at The Tech Academy.
 The full directions are as follows:

 SQL Drill
 Create a database schema for a library management system as described in the "libraryschema" picture that is also uploaded in the repo.